 Far from an impossible task, these eight low-effort, high-reward style hacks for the autumn/winter months prove it’s possible to upgrade your look and still hit the snooze button.
 You’re welcome.

 Weatherproof Your Wardrobe

-Autumn isn’t all crisp leaves and pumpkin spice lattes.
-Coat-ruffling breezes can quickly turn into daggers that rip through your outerwear and frosty blue skies can switch to sleet in a bus journey.
-So take steps to avoid a commute spent rushing between shop awnings and weatherproof your wardrobe.
+The cooler months aren’t all crisp leaves and pumpkin spice lattes.
+Coat-ruffling breezes can quickly turn into daggers that rip through your outerwear, and frosty blue skies can switch to monsoon season in a bus journey.
+So take steps to avoid a commute spent rushing between shop awnings by weatherproofing your wardrobe.

 Polish doesn’t just get your shoes ready for inspection.
 Applied regularly, it also provides a sealant that saves you from side-eye, as you squelch around the office in wet socks.
 Of course, this doesn’t work for sneakers, which require a hydrophobic protector to avoid succumbing to the elements.

 Your outerwear needs a similar treatment.
-Quality rainwear gets the green light straight off the peg, but coats made from porous materials like shearling will benefit from a dousing in a spray that locks water out, while leather should be looked after with a balm that also prevents cracking in freezing temperatures.
+A quality raincoat gets the green light straight off the peg, but coats made from porous materials like shearling will benefit from a dousing in a spray that locks water out, while leather should be looked after with a balm that also prevents cracking in freezing temperatures.

 Dial Down Your Brights

-Now don’t get us wrong, there are plenty of colour trends to try out this season, but in a grey world, overly bright shades can be nauseatingly optimistic.
+Now don’t get us wrong, there are plenty of colour-based fashion trends to try out this season.
+However, in a grey world, overly bright shades can be nauseatingly optimistic.
 To ensure you’re better-hued, look for deeper, richer versions of bright summer shades.